alexschimel/Iskaffe/README.md

 ## About

-### Authors
+### Authors and contributors

 * Alexandre Schimel (The Geological Survey of Norway, alexandre.schimel@ngu.no)
-* Margaret Dolan, Shyam Shand, Terje Thorsnes, Lilja Rún Bjarnadóttir (The Geological Survey of Norway)
+* Margaret Dolan, Shyam Chand, Terje Thorsnes, Lilja Rún Bjarnadóttir (The Geological Survey of Norway)

 ### Copyright